 MySQL is an open-source RDBMS, which stands for a Relational Database Management System.
-More specifically, an RDBMS is a useful and beneficial program to update, manage and formulate relational databases.
+More specifically, an RDBMS is a program used to update, manage and formulate relational databases.
 A relational database is a type of database (usually arranged into tables) that allows for recognizing data in relation to another piece of data within the same database.

 What is MongoDB?

 When using MongoDB, the data schema is not fixed.
 It is possible to remove or modify document properties within a collection, which allows for superior flexibility.
-In fact, documents can even be on the same collection and yet have completely different structures among themselves.
+In fact, documents can even be in the same collection and yet have completely different structures among themselves.

 MongoDB vs MySQL: the differences